Christchurch is a progressive city that lies at the edge of the Canterbury Region in New Zealand.

 How unique is it?

-This ride can only be tried in New Zealand, particularly in Christchurch!
+No other place in the world offers this kind of activity; this ride can only be tried in New Zealand, particularly in Christchurch!

-In Blo Karting, you can ride an eco-friendly go-cart with an attached sail.
+With Blo Karting, you can ride an eco-friendly go-cart with an attached sail.

 Trained staff will guide and teach you the basics before riding the vehicle.